News Story

 This too was short-lived.
 Before Pius’s death, plans were being made to abandon Scotland and refortify Hadrian’s Wall.
 This remained the northern frontier, apart from a brief period in the early third century when the northern tribes were causing considerable trouble.
 The emperor Septimius Severus and his son Caracalla led a huge army north to try to crush the troublemakers in the area of Stirling, Perth and Dundee.

 The local tribes, however, had learned not to face Rome in a pitched battle.
-They used guerrilla tactics to grind down the Roman army.
+They used guerilla tactics to grind down the Roman army.
 Although the Romans established new bases, they couldn’t control the area with force.

 With a combination of scouts, punitive raids, and diplomatic activities, the Roman world stayed involved in Caledonia until the Roman Empire crumbled in the fifth century.
 These relations with Rome were a key part of the early history of Scotland.